mebeim/linux-syscalls/README.md

 ```

 The static website is now available in the `www/` folder.
 You may quickly test
-it locally using one of these commands:
+it locally using either one of these commands:

 ```sh
 $ python3 -m http.server -d www -b 127.0.0.1 8080